alphagov/govuk-infrastructure/docs/architecture/decisions/0011-use-graviton-for-compute-instances.md

 We will adopt an "ARM-first" approach for our software development and unify our architectures in Development, non-Production and Production environments.
 We will retain the flexibility to continue to support x86 workloads should the need arise in the future.

+### Cost Savings

+The cost saving per-instance is approximately 15% when stepping from m6i to m7g instances of the same "size".
+However, the benefits are potentially more significant when this is combined with more efficient compute, right-sizing efforts and committing to the correct Savings Plans and/or Reserved Instances.

+Further, making improvements to our workload resource requests and limits has allowed us to "right-size" our infrastructure and not need to overprovision our compute instances.
+This has resulted in a 55% cost saving when combined with our switch to Graviton hardware.
+As explained above, Savings Plans and RIs should improve our savings further.

+Calculations can be provided on-request by the GOV.UK Platform Engineering team.

 ## Summary

 Following the decision to switch all of GOV.UK over to Graviton/ARM, GOV.UK will: